Proposed Refugee Admissions for Fiscal Year 2023

 ORR Matching Grant Program

-Through the ORR MG Program, local service providers ensure core support services for a minimum of 180 days which include housing, transportation, food, and a cash allowance.
-Clients also receive intensive case management and employment services throughout the 180-day service period.
-Refugees who are unable to attain self-sufficiency by day 180 may access RCA for the remainder of the eligibility period, which is generally eight months.
+Through the ORR MG Program, local service providers ensure core support services for a minimum of 240 days which include housing, transportation, food, and a cash allowance.
+Clients also receive intensive case management and employment services throughout the 240-day service period.
+Refugees who are unable to attain self-sufficiency by day 240 may access RCA for the remainder of the eligibility period, which is now up to 12 months.

 ORR Refugee Health

-ORR services focus on providing technical assistance on domestic medical screening guidelines and refugee medical assistance, assessment and follow-up for contagious or communicable diseases, mental health awareness and linkages, suicide prevention, emergency preparedness and other health and mental health initiatives.
+ORR services focus on providing technical assistance on domestic medical screening guidelines and refugee medical assistance, assessment, and follow-up for contagious or communicable diseases, mental health awareness and linkages, suicide prevention, emergency preparedness and other health and mental health initiatives.
 Specifically, ORR funds RMA, refugee medical screening, and refugee health promotion to support refugee populations.
-The Survivors of Torture program is also funded by ORR to provide culturally competent and strengths-based services, as well as client-centered treatment plans to restore dignity, enhance resilience, and rebuild the lives of all survivors of torture, regardless of immigration status.
+ORR also funds the Survivors of Torture program to provide culturally competent and strengths-based services, as well as client-centered treatment plans to restore dignity, enhance resilience, and rebuild the lives of all survivors of torture, regardless of immigration status.
 ORR also conducts mental-health first aid trainings to refugee-serving program staff and refugee community leaders to help them identify and assist refugees in emotional distress.

 ORR Unaccompanied Refugee Minor Program

-ORR provides funding to 15 states, including the District of Columbia, and Replacement Designees to administer 25 Unaccompanied Refugee Minor programs.
-The Unaccompanied Refugee Minors program separate and distinct from ORR’s Unaccompanied Children Program.
+ORR provides funding to 15 states, including the District of Columbia, and Replacement Designees to administer 26 Unaccompanied Refugee Minors programs (URM).
+The Unaccompanied Refugee Minors program is separate and distinct from ORR’s Unaccompanied Children Program, although children who become eligible for the URM while in the care and custody of ORR may be referred for placement into the URM program.
 States and Replacement Designees contract with local licensed foster care agencies that provide specialized placements and services to unaccompanied refugee minors.
 Unaccompanied refugee minors live in various placements including traditional and therapeutic foster homes, group homes, semi-independent and independent living, and residential treatment centers.
 The youth receive various services including English language training, educational and vocational training, cultural preservation, social integration, family tracing, permanency planning, independent living, medical care, and mental health care.
 ORR regulations require states to provide services to unaccompanied refugee minors in parity with the state’s Title IV-B and Title IV-E foster care plans.

 Wilson-Fish TANF Coordination Program

-The Wilson-Fish TANF Coordination Program supports the development and implementation of new or innovative programs throughout a state to facilitate access by refugee families with children under the age of 18, or generally those refugees who may be eligible for TANF, to relevant, customized, and culturally and linguistically appropriate integrated services and resources that harness refugees’ specific strengths and address the challenges they face post-resettlement.
+The Wilson-Fish TANF Coordination Program supports the development and implementation of new or innovative programs throughout a state.
+These programs facilitate access to relevant, customized, and culturally and linguistically appropriate integrated services and resources that harness refugees’ specific strengths and address the challenges they face post-resettlement.
+Refugee families with children under the age of 18, or generally those refugees who may be eligible for TANF, are eligible for the Wilson-Fish TANF Coordination Program.
 Administered through a discretionary award to both state and non-profit grantees, services provided under this program are available for up to five years after a refugee’s arrival to the U.S.

 ORR Technical Assistance